kokatepranav64/IPl_data_set/README.md

 ## Business task
 The goal of this case study is to provide clear insightsby finding these:

->How many matches we’ve got in the dataset?
->
 >How many seasons we’ve got in the dataset?
 >
 >Which Team had won by maximum runs?